-Florida State University has over 650 Recognized Student Organizations (RSOs) on campus.
-Student Activities is committed to the holistic development of student leaders by providing services, resources, events, and programs that allow students to deeply engage with each other, their organizations, and the overall campus community.
+NoleCentral is FSU's primary guide for activities, events, and clubs for students who desire to fully engage in the FSU experience.
+FSU has over 650 Recognized Student Organizations (RSOs) on campus.
 The Student Activities Center can help you if you do not see what you are looking for on NoleCentral.
 They are located on the 4th floor of Thagard Bldg.
 850-644-6673 or email them at sac@fsu.edu.